UMCSTaR/ABS_MoC_vs_pt_Outcome/other_docs/lab_notebooks/andre_jones_2_paper_summary.md

 **maintenance: JAMA letter**

-- on-time recertification (passed the recertification examination prior to expi- ration of the initial 10-year certification)
+- on-time recertification (passed the recertification examination prior to expiration of the initial 10-year certification)
-- lapsed recertifica- tion (passed the recertification examination after the expiration of the initial 10-year certification)
+- lapsed recertification (passed the recertification examination after the expiration of the initial 10-year certification)
 -  not recertified